keshh22/RFPExtractor/README.md

 - openai

 ### API Key:
 To use OpenAI's GPT models, you need a valid OpenAI API key.
 Enter it on the app interface sidebar.
 [I have used my OpenAI API Key credits to test the model.
-As it is a little expensive, use your own API key for testing or please reach out to me if you need my key for testing]
+As it is a little expensive, use your own API key for testing or please reach out to me if you need my key for testing].

 ## How to run the project:
-Create a new folder in your preffered IDE (eg:VSCode) On your terminal, run these commands in order:
+Create a new folder in your preffered IDE (eg:VSCode etc...) and open the integrated terminal.

+On the terminal, run these commands in order:
 - git clone https://github.com/keshh22/RFPExtractor.git
 - cd RFPExtractor
 - pip install -r requirements.txt
 - streamlit run app.py --server.enableXsrfProtection false

-The app should open on it's own, else go to http://localhost:8501 on your browser
+The app should open on it's own, else go to http://localhost:8501 on your browser to view it.

 ### OpenAI API Key:
 - Enter it in the sidebar of the web interface.
-- Ensure the OpenAI API key has sufficient credits and permissions for GPT-4 usage
+- Ensure the OpenAI API key has sufficient credits and permissions for GPT-4 usage.

 ### Upload or Enter Document Details:
 - Upload File: Choose a PDF or HTML file from your system.